 The ant control methods required in the car involves several sanitation measures.
 Let’s take a look at a few that will surely help you to keep the pesky ants away from your car.

 Vacuuming your car on a regular basis will help you to get rid of ants early.
-The interior of the vehicle must be kept neat and clean so that it shall not attract more ants.
+You must keep the interior of the vehicle neat and clean so that it shall not attract more ants.
 Vacuuming across the seat gaps and crevices removes any source of food or crumbs etc.

 - Keep the waste in the trash bin